Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Code Availability

 \section{Code Availability}

-All analysis code, model evaluation scripts, and data processing workflows are freely available at https://gitee.com/haidi-hfut/umlip-elastic.
+All analysis code, model evaluation scripts, and data processing workflows are freely available at \url{https://gitee.com/haidi-hfut/umlip-elastic}.
 The repository includes the parameter files for the four evaluated uMLIPs and the usage instructions for the scripts for reproducing the analyses and figures.